Come face-to-face with Tasmanian Devil Unzoo’s incredible Tasmanian wildlife

 Meet our residents

 Come face-to-face with our resident Tasmanian devils in four unique habitat areas, and have a nose-to-nose encounter with a devil in our innovative Devil Den.
-See delightful little eastern quolls and brushtail possums, and hand feed our gentle wallabies, kangaroos and pademelons as you wander over two kilometres of nature trails, using our self-guided map and bird and animal checklists.
+See brushtail possums, hand feed our gentle wallabies, kangaroos and pademelons as you wander over two kilometres of nature trails, using our self-guided map and bird and animal checklists.

 You can also join our guides at one of our regular devil feeding presentations.
 Experience a close encounter with native birdlife in our Birds of the Bush presentation—Tasmania’s only flight show—and discover the extraordinary intelligence of cheeky galahs, brilliant eastern rosellas, corellas and the incredible, camouflaged tawny frogmouths.
 You’ll also have the chance to hand feed wild parrots and honeyeaters during our guided bird feeding encounters.